Biology at the University of Oregon

 A score of 5 or more on the IB higher-level Biology exam provides 12 credits for three General Biology courses: BI 211 Cells, BI 212 Organisms, and BI 213 Populations.
 An AP score of 3 provides 8 credits or two generic courses of 100-level Biology (2 x 1xxT) that apply to general University Science group or Area of Inquiry, but not to Biology major requirements.
 An AP score of 4 or higher gives credit for BI 211 General Biology: Cellsin addition to the above generic 100-level Biology courses, so a total of 12 credits.AP Chemistry scores of 4 or 5 grant credit for CH 221, 222, 223, but credit is not awarded for the labs.
 Students with this credit are urged to enroll in the Honors Labs CH 237, 238 and 239.
 We encourage you to discuss your placement and options with us.
 Come see us in 65 Klamath Hall.

 ADJUSTMENT & SCHEDULING

-As you proceed through your major, realize that there are other opportunities to enrich your education both on- and off-campus.
-We encourage you to consider our outstanding program in Marine Biology at Charleston.
-Many students take advantage of a fall, spring, or summer term at OIMB, and have enjoyed it immeasurably.
-Also, you may have the opportunity to pursue a Biology degree with Honors, enjoy an internship experience, or work as a Biology peer tutor, research or teaching assistant or peer advisor.
+As you proceed through your major, take advantage of many other opportunities to enrich your education both on- and off-campus.
+We encourage you to consider our outstanding Oregon Institute of Marine Biology, OIMB in Charleston.
+Many students enroll for at least a term at OIMB and have enjoyed it immeasurably.
+You also may have the opportunity to pursue a Biology degree with Honors, enjoy a Global Education Oregon (GEO) experience or work as a peer tutor or advisor, research or teaching assistant.
 Please let us know if we can help you in any way.
 Thank you sincerely for considering Biology as a major.
-We are certain you’ve made an exceptional choice!
-We look forward to working with you closely over the next several years.
+We are certain you have made an exceptional choice and look forward to working with you closely over the next several years.